 As mobile traffic continues to beat other devices’ traffic, we will focus on mobile native ads specifically in this piece.
-Of course, the process to get started with native ads is the same for mobile/desktop/tablet.
+Of course, the process to start with native ads is the same for mobile/desktop/tablet.

-Table of Content:
+Table of Contents

 What Are Mobile Native Ads?